dwadden/dygiepp/README.md

 ## Updates

+**December 2021**: A couple nice additions thanks to PR's from contributors:

+- There is now a script to convert [BRAT-formatted](https://github.com/nlplab/brat) annotations to DyGIE.
+See [here](https://github.com/dwadden/dygiepp/blob/master/doc/data.md#converting-data-labeled-with-brat) for more details.
+Thanks to @serenalotreck for this feature.
+- There are Spacy bindings for DyGIE entity and relation extraction; see the section on  [Spacy bindings](#spacy-bindings).
+Thanks to @e3oroush for this feature.

 **April 2021**: We've added data and models for the MECHANIC dataset, presented in the NAACL 2021 paper [Extracting a Knowledge Base of Mechanisms from COVID-19 Papers](https://www.semanticscholar.org/paper/c4ce6aca9aed41d57d588674484932e0c2cd3547).

 - [Download the dataset](https://ai2-s2-mechanic.s3-us-west-2.amazonaws.com/data/data.zip)